-- Clean jet pump by spraying water in its inlet and outlet and then apply a coating of BOMBARDIER LUBE lubricant or equivalent. - 2.
+- 1. Clean jet pump by spraying water in its inlet and outlet and then apply a coating of Bombardier lube lubricant or equivalent. - 2.
 Open engine cover. - 3.
-Connect a garden hose directly to the flushing connector, as shown in the next photo.
+Connect a garden hose directly to the flushing connector.
 Do not open the water tap yet.